misogi/vscode-ruby-rubocop/README.md

 # Installation

-Installation of ruby and rubocop is required.
+Installation of ruby and rubocop version 0.86 is required.

 ```
-gem install rubocop
+gem install rubocop --version 0.86
 ```

 - Type F1 (or Command + Shift + P)